sebiprograms/admin-dashboard/README.md

 # admin-dashboard

-Creating a admin dashboard mixing display types flexbox and grid
+A admin dashboard created to practice my css display grid and flex skills.
+Also continued building understanding of html elements and inheritance.

 ## goals

--Solidify flexbox and grid skills
+- [x] Use Flexbox & Grid for a responsive design
--Implement a easily traversed layout
+- [x] Apply custom styling with vanilla css
--try something I'm not good at
+- [x] Try something I wasn't familiar with (using svgs for customizable themes & grid)